This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 There may be complications of birth and delivery that are unforeseen, that no doctor would have been able to predict or prevent, and these can cause brain damage.
 In other cases, though, mistakes made by medical caregivers can be pinpointed as the direct cause of brain damage in a baby.

 When infant brain damage is preventable, it may mean that negligence or malpractice played a role in the incident.
-A doctor or other medical practitioner could be considered negligent if they make an error in judgment about a Cesarean section versus a vaginal birth.
+These are some examples of situations that could be malpractice:

+- A doctor or other medical practitioner could be considered negligent if they make an error in judgment about a Cesarean section versus a vaginal birth.
 If a Cesarean section could have prevented a complication that led to brain damage, the doctor may be blamed for not making that call.

-The person delivering the baby may also use inappropriate force when using instruments.
-They may misdiagnose or fail to diagnose and treat a condition in the mother that affects the baby, or they may have provided some treatment that harmed the baby.
+- A doctor may misdiagnose or fail to diagnose and treat a condition in the mother that affects the baby, or they may have provided some treatment that harmed the baby.

 These are just a few examples of mistakes medical professionals can make that have long-lasting, devastating consequences for babies and families.